1200wd/web-coineva/content/paper-wallet-import-blockchain-info.rst

    :alt: Transfer bitcoins from your paper wallet to the Blockchain.info wallet
    :align: center

 Please note: Normally never enter your private key on any website!
-However blockchain.info is well known and established, and their website is set up in such a way that your private keys are not send to their servers.
-However for larger amount of bitcoins and / or long term storage I would advice to use a local hardware or software wallet.
+However blockchain.info is well-known and established, and their website is set up in such a way that your private keys are not sent to their servers.
+However for larger amount of bitcoins and / or long term storage I would advise to use a local hardware or software wallet.

 .. image:: /images/blockchain-info-received-from-paper-wallet.png
    :width: 1200px